Naomi Klein: This Changes Everything

-No Is Not Enough: Resisting Trump's Shock Politics and Winning the World We Need
+No Is Not Enough

 Klein's fifth book, No Is Not Enough: Resisting Trump's Shock Politics and Winning the World We Need, was published in 2017.
 In a feature on Klein in Geographical magazine, Chris Fitch described her book as arguing for "radical change, and for bold, ambitious policies, to provide a credible alternative to the world vision of the Trump White House, and avert the worst effects of climate change."
 Klein takes particular issue in No Is Not Enough with the concept of philanthrocapitalism: "the idea that wealth attaches itself to wisdom and the capacity to solve problems on a global scale".
 She attributes Trump's political rise in part to a misplaced public faith in oligarchs.
 She writes:

 Trump's assertion that he knows how to fix America because he's rich is nothing more than the uncouth, vulgar echo of a dangerous idea we have been hearing for years; that Bill Gates can fix Africa.
 Or that Richard Branson and Michael Bloomberg can solve climate change.

-The Battle for Paradise: Puerto Rico Takes on the Disaster Capitalists
+The Battle for Paradise

 The Battle for Paradise: Puerto Rico Takes on the Disaster Capitalists was released in June 2018 as a paperback and e-book.
 It covers what San Juan Mayor Carmen Yulín Cruz refers to as "a fight for our lives.
 Hurricanes Irma and María unmasked the colonialism we face in Puerto Rico, and the inequality it fosters, creating a fierce humanitarian crisis."
 In the book, Klein applies principles outlined in The Shock Doctrine to describe the management of Puerto Rico in a post-Maria context.
 She criticizes the inadequate recovery efforts of the Puerto Rican government in the aftermath of the storm.
 She singles out officeholders like Gov. Ricardo Rosselló, who prioritized foreign investment interests while the island's residents were left to fend for themselves or seek refuge on the U.S. mainland.
 She notes that less than one year after the hurricane, Rosselló "told a business audience in New York that Maria had created a 'blank canvas'", implying that Puerto Rico would cater to "disaster capitalists" who aimed to profit off the hurricane's devastating effects.